How Do I Create a Desktop Real-Time System?

 I have a desktop computer that I would like to convert to a Real-Time target.
 How do I go about converting it to run the Real-Time OS?

-To converting your computer to a Real-Time (RT) target you will need a system with the Real-Time Module and a USB flash drive.
+To convert your computer to a Real-Time (RT) target, you will need a system with the Real-Time Module and a USB flash drive.

 Part 1: Setting up the Utility USB Drive: